Treatment for fainting (syncope) will depend on the type of fainting and whether there's an underlying cause.

 - tensing your arm muscles

-You need to be trained in how to carry out these movements correctly.
-You can then carry them out if you experience any symptoms that suggest you're about to faint, such as feeling lightheaded.
+You need to be trained to carry out these movements correctly.
+You can then do them if you experience any symptoms that suggest you're about to faint, such as feeling lightheaded.

 It's your legal obligation to inform the DVLA about a medical condition that could affect your driving ability.
 The GOV.UK website has more information about blackouts, fainting and driving.